Revature-Capstone-1349/Study_Buddy_Backend/README.md

 </details>
 <details><summary><strong>Alejandro Zubillaga</strong></summary>
 <p>
-<li>Programmed functions for Flashcards and Notes in the website's front end for successful project completion.</li>
+<li>Programmed functions for Flashcards and Notes in the website's front-end for successful project completion.</li>
 <li>Created HTML pages, and stored the Users' information to display information back to Users about their input.</li>
 <li>Designed HTML pages in CSS to style the website pages in a presentable format.</li>
 </p>